-Where pupils already have an EHCP or 'Top Up' funding in place the SEND Inclusion Team will gather information to plan an effective transition.
-In some cases it may be necessary to arrange preliminary visits and/or involve external agencies to best meet the needs of the child.
+Where pupils already have an Education, Health and Care Plan (EHCP) or 'Top Up' funding in place the Inclusion Team will gather information to plan an effective transition.
+It such cases it may be necessary to arrange preliminary visits and/or involve external agencies to best meet the needs of the child.

-14. Mid Term Admission
+17. Mid Term Admission

 In accordance with the Trust's procedures for mid-term admissions, Class Teachers arrange for a 'buddy' to introduce the new child to school routines and provide support in the classroom and at break times during the initial 'settling-in' period.
-The EAL Leads will advise the teacher of other children in the school who can support the child in their first language.
+The Multilingualism Leads will advise the teacher of other children in the school who can support the child in their first language.

-15. Transition Arrangements
+18. Transition Arrangements

-In line with the SEND Code of Practice (2014), transition occurs between the Key Stages:
+In line with the Code of Practice (2014), transition occurs between the Key Stages: